syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup/Appearance.md

 # Appearance of SymbolGroup in WPF Diagram (SfDiagram)

 The appearance of the SymbolGroup in the Stencil can be changed by the SymbolGroupDisplayMode property.
-We can view Symbolgroups in the Accordion, List, and Tab view in the Stencil.Default value of the SymbolGroupDisplayMode is Accordion.
+Symbol groups can be viewed in the Accordion, List, and Tab views in the Stencil.
+The default value of the SymbolGroupDisplayMode is Accordion.

 {% tabs %}
 {% highlight xaml %}